 How much of its distillate does Clarendon ship off to Diageo?
 Approximately 90 percent of it, we’re told.
 Diageo takes the new-make spirit from Clarendon and ages it at their own facilities.
 Not all of Diageo’s take from Clarendon goes into Captain Morgan, though.
 Diageo has another little brand you may have heard of–Myers, anybody?
 As for the remaining ten percent of Clarendon’s distillate, some becomes Monymusk Plantation rum, the house brand of NRJ.
 The remaining is sold in bulk to Jamaican brands like Port Royal and Smatt’s.

 Clarendon is essentially two independent distilleries in one.
-The older section, built in 1949 (another source the rum distillery was built in 1938), houses the pot stills and associated fermentation tanks to supply the pot stills.
+The older section, built in 1949 (another source says the rum distillery was built in 1938), houses the pot stills and associated fermentation tanks to supply the pot stills.
 The newer section contains the column stills and associated fermenters.

 Back when NRJ was formed in 2006, the European Union and other investors committed millions of dollars to upgrade Clarendon’s facility, including purchasing new stills.
 The new column still and fermentation building, which opened in 2009, are the most visible evidence of this upgrade.
 Neil tells me that the original column stills were sold off as scrap metal, which explains why we didn’t see them during our visit.